Ephvuln/P2DPI_Attack/README.md

 ## Paper

-The paper can be found in the file "Cryptographic analysis of P2DPI.pdf".
+The paper "Cryptographic analysis of P2DPI" can be found on ROCYS.
 Notice that copyright applies.

 ## Author's notes